puppetlabs/puppetlabs-satellite_pe_tools/README.md

 2018-03-04 15:16:17,161 ERROR [qtp1111094392-103] [puppetserver] Puppet Could not send report to Satellite: Could not generate DH keypair
 ```

-The above error can be resolved by adding a DH PARAMETER block to the custom certificate on the Satellite server.
+You can resolve this error by adding a DH PARAMETER block to the custom certificate on the Satellite server.

 ```bash
 openssl dhparam 1024 >> /etc/pki/katello/certs/katello-apache.crt